Netlify vs Coolify for Solo Developers

 Hosted vs self-hosted.
 Netlify manages everything.
 You interact with their platform, and they handle servers, CDN, scaling, and uptime.
 Coolify runs on your own server.
 You're responsible for the VPS, backups, and making sure the server stays healthy.
 The upside is full ownership and control.
 The downside is that infrastructure problems are yours to solve.

 Cost model.
-Netlify's free tier costs nothing, and Pro is $19/month.
+Netlify's free tier costs nothing, Personal is $9/month, and Pro is $20/month.
+As of April 2026 Netlify moved fully to credit-based billing, so each plan is really a credit bucket (300, 1,000, and 3,000 credits respectively) that you spend on bandwidth, compute, and deployments.
 Coolify is free software, but you need a VPS to run it.
-A Hetzner VPS starts at EUR 3.29/month.
+A Hetzner entry-level x86 VPS now starts around EUR 3.49 to 4.49/month after the April 1, 2026 price increase.
 For a single static site, Netlify's free tier wins.
 For hosting multiple projects with databases and backends, Coolify on a cheap VPS is dramatically more cost-effective.

 What you can deploy.
 Netlify deploys static sites and serverless functions.
 Coolify deploys anything that runs in a Docker container, plus managed databases, plus pre-configured services.
 The gap in capability is huge.
 Coolify can replace Netlify, Railway, and a managed database provider all on one server.